 How do doctors decide when to medicate?

-“In deciding how to treat the mom, we consider a number of factors, including the burden of symptoms that she has, how she is functioning and what her mental health history looks like,” Netherton said.
+“In deciding how to treat the mom, we consider a number of factors, including the burden of symptoms that she has, how she is functioning and what her mental health history looks like,” Netherton says.
 “Antidepressants are not the only tool in our toolbox, but they are frequently a necessary one.”

 In Netherton’s opinion, therapy is an important but frequently overlooked tool for treating perinatal depression and anxiety disorders.
 (The perinatal period refers to the weeks immediately before and after giving birth.)

-“We know that for depression and anxiety, regardless of pregnancy status, people do well with therapy, they do well with medications and they do best when they have both,” Netherton said.
+“We know that for depression and anxiety, regardless of pregnancy status, people do well with therapy, they do well with medications and they do best when they have both,” Netherton says.
 “A psychiatrist would take into account symptom severity and history when recommending whether a trial of therapy prior to starting medication would be appropriate.
 It’s also crucial to marshal support around mom and ensure that she is getting enough sleep.”

-“There are several types of therapy that treat depression, and a woman will need to decide which type feels best for her,” said Gail M. Saltz, a psychiatrist and associate professor at New York Presbyterian/Weill Cornell Medical Center.
+“There are several types of therapy that treat depression, and a woman will need to decide which type feels best for her,” says Dr. Gail M. Saltz, a psychiatrist and associate professor at New York Presbyterian/Weill Cornell Medical Center.
 If a woman decides she doesn’t want to take antidepressants during pregnancy, other options include psychodynamic psychotherapy and cognitive behavioral therapy.

 “Psychodynamic psychotherapy looks at unconscious conflicts in the mind and makes them conscious.
-Resolving conflict decreases depression,” Saltz said.
+Resolving conflict decreases depression,” Saltz says.
 “Cognitive behavioral therapy and its various offshoots look at the negative thoughts a person has and how they drive behaviors.
 By raising awareness of and replacing automatic negative thoughts, depression may be resolved.
 In addition, exercise helps reduce symptoms of depression.”

 Depression isn’t a “one size fits all” scenario, so the severity of the condition needs to be assessed by the doctor, who might be the mother’s obstetrician, psychiatrist or both.
 For mild to moderate depression, Saltz recommends using therapy alone and not medication.
 However, for moderate to severe depression, medication may be prescribed to prevent serious effects on both the mother and the baby: “A doctor must weigh the severity of the depression with the possibility of any impact on a growing fetus.”